indigo-iam/iam-website/content/en/docs/reference/api/aup-sign-api/_index.md

 }
 ```

-The `/iam/aup/signature` endpoint gives the same result and can be accessed by any authenticated user.
+The `/iam/aup/signature` endpoint gives the same result and can be accessed via the dashboard by any authenticated user.

 #### Error response